pydicom/pynetdicom/dev/_sources/tutorials/create_scu.rst.txt

 .. note::

     What follows is a basic introduction to presentation contexts.
-More information is available in the
+More information is available in the :doc:`presentation contexts
-    :doc:`presentation contexts<../user/presentation>` section of the User
+    </user/presentation_introduction>` section of the User Guide.
-    Guide.

 We've cheated a little bit in our code by including a presentation context used to propose the use of the verification service;